mdjahidhasan009/JavaScript-Note/class_object_variable/object.md

 })();
 ```

-### Object literal vs Constructor for creating objects
+### Object literal vs. Constructor for creating objects
-- Literal are global objects in JavaScript.
+- Literals are global objects in JavaScript.
 If we want singleton object and will share across the application then we
   can use object literal.
-- If we want to create multiple objects then we can use constructor function as we can create multiple objects using
+- If we want to create multiple objects, then we can use constructor function as we can create multiple objects using
   constructor function and only one object using object literal.
-- For OOP features like inheritance, polymorphism, encapsulation, we can use constructor function not object literal.
+- For OOP features like inheritance, polymorphism, encapsulation, we can use constructor function, not object literal.